 The leaves have three small clover like leaflets, almost identical to lesser trefoil.
-The only difference is black medic leaflets sometimes have pointed tips at the end of the leaflets, which is absent on trefoils.
+The only difference is black medic leaflets sometimes have pointed tips at the end of the leaflets, which are absent on trefoils.

 Black medic is very common on dry soils that are lacking in nutrition.